Meamarian/GreenQUIC-Plus/tum_testbed_setup/README.md

 pos nodes list | grep -E "$SERVER_NODE|$CLIENT_NODE"
 ```

 Allocate only nodes that are genuinely unallocated and according to local POS policy.
-Do not free/replace another user's allocation.

 After allocation, **RUN ON: COINBASE/POS SHELL:**

 ```bash